Fitzgerald, Georgia: Arts and culture

 The Dorminy-Massee House is now operated as a bed and breakfast.
-Built in 1915 by J. J. (Captain Jack) Dorminy for his family, this two-story, colonial-style home is listed on the National Register of Historic Places.
+J. J. (Captain Jack) Dorminy built it in 1915 for his family; the two-story, colonial-style home is listed on the National Register of Historic Places.

 The Blue and Gray Museum, located in the town's AB&A 1908 railroad depot, houses several artifacts that tell the story of the town's founding.
 The town also has a city government owned art gallery located in the Carnegie library on the edge of downtown.